Forest History

 THE STORY OF WOOD IN THE NORTHEAST

 Northeast Historic Film.
-Several tree species are harvested & graded.
-Visit the woods, sawmill & factory operations in New England, NY & PA.
+Several tree species are harvested and graded.
+Visit the woods, sawmill and factory operations in New England, New York and Pennsylvania.
 A comprehensive look at the many uses of wood and its products - "Truly the material of a thousand uses."
-Orig. produced for NELMA (1953).
+This video was originally produced (1953) for The Northeastern Lumber Manufacturers Association (NELMA).
 30 minutes.

 LUMBERJACK SKY PILOT

 Northeast Historic Film.
-Shares the true life experiences of lumberjacks during the 1930’s and 1940’s as filmed by Rev. Frank Reed, one of the many itinerant preachers, or “sky pilots,” who visited lumber camps in the North Country.
+An historical portrayal of the men who made their living with a buck saw and back of steel.
+Shares the true life experiences of lumberjacks during the 1930’s and 1940’s as filmed by Reverend Frank Reed, one of the many itinerant preachers, or “sky pilots,” who visited lumber camps in the North Country.
 60 minutes, color, b&w, silent with narration.

 THE TREES STILL GROW: A History of Berlin, NH